Business Basics and Law - An Introduction

 by John Bandler

-As an introduction this is not exhaustive, so after reading this you can do additional research and seek legal expertise as needed.
-Resources are always limited so the key is building our own knowledge and understanding.
-That helps us know when legal professional assistance is required, then effectively hire and communicate with that attorney, and then to make a solid business decision.
+This is an introduction so it is not exhaustive.
+After reading this you can do additional research and seek legal expertise as needed.
+Few can afford to hire a lawyer for every legal question encountered, so the key is building our own knowledge and understanding.
+That helps us know when legal professional assistance is required, then effectively hire and communicate with that attorney, and then to make a solid business decision after receiving that advice.

 I will cover these areas: